Jmorgan97/QWERTY-Committee/Milestones_Timeline_&_Effort-Matrix.md

 - Final tweaks (polish)
 - Deliverable game (proof of concept)

-Basically; figure out what we're doing -> plan accordingly -> set up necessary things in place -> make a basic platform to build off of -> start programming and implementing features and placeholder assets -> test along the way -> add bigger, less important, or higher level features -> add the real art assets to make it feel like a real game -> test test test -> fix it -> finish it

 ## Timeline:
 | Task # | Task Description | Assignee | Time Commitment|
 | --- | --- | --- | --- |